Frequently Asked Questions

 1. Gallery Wrap- The canvas is wrapped and stapled to a wooden 1.5" depth frame.
 The sides are painted either a complementary color from the painting or black.
 Foam board seals the back and a wire is strung on the back for hanging.
 The look is modern with the painting hanging off the wall.
 See pictures further below.

 2. "Floater" Frame- The frame in the gallery wrap is inserted into a smooth black wood frame for a professional and striking presentation.
 The canvas appears to float within the frame with a 1/2" gap separation to the frame.
 A wire is strung on the back for hanging.
+This option is quoted separately; send an email so we can understand your requirements.
 See pictures further below.

 GALLERY WRAP FRAME EXAMPLE: